 |Parameter change||Events that match previously detected anomalies but have different parameter values.|

 |System away||Events indicating that Unomaly has not received data from the system for a certain amount of time.|

 |Frequency spike||Anomalies where an event is produced at a significantly greater rate than previously seen.|

 |Event stop||Anomalies where a periodic log event (that is an event that was seen regularly) is no longer produced.|

 A detected anomaly is not necessarily bad or a sign of brewing incident.
 For example, a deploy of new features will result in a set of anomalies that Unomaly will detect.
 These anomalies are expected to be positive changes that you set out to make.
-But if not, you can use Unomaly to review the detected anomalies and investigate what is going wrong.
+But if not, you can use Unomaly to review the detected changes and investigate what may be going wrong.